What Is Lyme Disease?

 Doctors can diagnose early Lyme disease if they see a tick bite or the telltale rash, especially if the person lives in an area where Lyme disease is common.

-To diagnose late Lyme disease, doctors:
+To diagnose late-stage Lyme disease, doctors:

 - Ask about symptoms.